The Yellow Boronia.

 If you wanted a plant for fragrance in spring, then Boronia megastigma lutea is it.

-From the south of Western Australia, Boronia megastigma offers the gardener a number of very attractive shrubs.
+One of the many Boronia species from the south of Western Australia, B. megastigma offers the gardener a number of very attractive shrubs.
 The species itself with brown flowers, however both red and yellow forms are also available.

 The flowers are small and bell shaped, very fragrant and will cover the plant for weeks.
 The foliage a good deep green.